 - 1. Check all general points listed in Part A. - 2.
 Make sure annual reports/franchise taxes are current. - 3.
-Fill out and pay Final Franchise Tax Report. - 4.
+Fill out and pay Final Franchise Tax Report.
+All unpaid franchise taxes, penalties and interest must be paid. - 4.
 Fill out and return correct dissolution form and fee.
 (All tax exempt entities disregard items 2 and 3 above.)